 Skincare and Makeup

-Most over-the-counter skincare and makeup products are safe to use in pregnancy.
-It is important to use products from reputable brands with a known ingredient list.
-This applies especially to products ordered online.
+It’s not hard to find safe skincare in pregnancy.
+Most over-the-counter products are ok to use provided you check the ingredient list.
+It is important to use products from reputable brands – this applies especially to products ordered online.
 Less reputable companies may substitute ingredients or not list them at all.

 There are a few key ingredients you should avoid: